 The safety assessment concludes that collagen poses no risk to public health and safety.
 It is internationally accepted that collagen produced from bovine skins and hides is not a Bovine Spongiform Encephalopathy (BSE) risk.
-With respect to BSE/TSE (Transmissible Spongiform Encephalopathy), collagen from other possible animal sources is considered to pose a negligible risk to human health.

-Public comment on the Initial Assessment Report had been sought from 13 August 2003 till 24 September 2003.
+Public comment on the Initial Assessment Report was sought from 13 August 2003 until 24 September 2003.
 Six submissions were received, with four submitters supporting the application, one objecting due to the possible BSE risk and one raising the BSE issue and alerting FSANZ to recent changes in the international (UK, EU) regulation of collagen.
 These issues are addressed in the report.